 Additionally, for the past several years, the Norfolk County Registry of Deeds has partnered with Quincy Community Action Programs, 617-479-8181 x376, and NeighborWorks Housing Solutions, 508-587-0950 to help anyone facing challenges paying their mortgage.
 Another option for homeowners is to contact the Massachusetts Attorney General’s Consumer Advocacy and Response Division (CARD) at 617-727-8400.
 Register O’Donnell stated, “If you are having difficulty paying your monthly mortgage, please consider contacting one of these non-profit agencies for help and guidance.”

-Homestead recordings increased 8% during November.
+Homestead recordings by owners of homes and condominiums continue to occur at the Norfolk County Registry of Deeds in February.
+There was a 17% increase in homestead recordings in February 2021 compared to February 2020.
 “A Homestead,” noted O’Donnell, “provides limited protection against the forced sale of an individual’s primary residence to satisfy unsecured debt up to $500,000.
-I would urge anyone who has not availed themselves of this important consumer protection tool to consider doing so.”
+It is great to see folks protecting the biggest asset most of us have, our homes.
+I would urge anyone who has not availed themselves of this important consumer protection tool to consider doing so.
+Please visit the Registry website at www.norfolkdeeds.org to get more information on homestead protection.”

 In conclusion, Register O’Donnell stated, “Many small businesses and specific sectors of our economy, such as restaurant and hospitality, have been negatively impacted by the ongoing COVID-19 pandemic.
 One sector that has continued to thrive during the pandemic is the real estate market, particularly the residential market.
 There have been many factors that have kept the Norfolk County real estate market viable.
 Motivated buyers and sellers, low interest rates, and the Norfolk County Registry of Deeds remaining open for the recording of land documents.
 While the Registry of Deeds building in Dedham remains closed to the general public, we at the Registry remain open operationally to serve our customers, the residents of Norfolk County and real estate professionals alike.
 By listening to public health officials, practicing social distancing, making sure all staff are wearing masks and taking any and all other steps necessary, the Registry of Deeds has remained open for business.
 Land documents are being recorded electronically for many of our institutional users.
 We are also receiving documents via regular mail, Federal Express and from those placed in our drop-off box located just outside our main entrance at 649 High Street, Dedham, MA.
 As your Norfolk County Register of Deeds, I want to thank all of you for the cooperation, patience and understanding you have shown myself and the Registry staff while this pandemic has been ongoing.
 Be healthy.
 Be safe.”